GiviMAD/rustpotter/README.md

 The features can be loaded from a previous generated model file or extracted from the samples before start the live streaming.

+## Audio Format

+This project uses wav, it works internally with the spec 48000hz 16 bit 1 channel int, but allows to configure the detector to work with other specs.

+The detector configuration is ignored when adding a keyword with samples (`add_wakeword` method) as the wav spec is read from each file header (so raw samples are not allowed).

 ## Related projects

 * [rustpotter-cli](https://github.com/GiviMAD/rustpotter-cli): Use rustpotter on the command line (the only that exposes model generation at the moment).